 Elyse-Krista AnnaMarie Mische

 Elyse-Krista Mische is a mixed-media artist who contemplates mortality, memory, unreality, and time through her drawings, sculpture, and performance pieces.
 She embraces make-believe and craft processes from her youth to preserve her childhood self and to address existential issues.
 Elyse-Krista grew up in St. Cloud Minnesota and now resides in Appleton WI, where in 2011 she earned a B.A. in studio art from Lawrence University.
 She has completed artist residencies at Holden Village (Chelan, WA 2015), with Elsewhere Studios (Paonia, CO 2016), and at The Charles Adams Studio Project (Lubbock, TX 2016).
 Since 2010, Elyse-Krista has shown nationally in both group and solo exhibitions including Gulf Coast State College (Panama City, FL), University Wisconsin Marinette (Marinette WI), MacRostie Art Center (Grand Rapids, MN), Brooklyn Waterfront Artists Coalition (Brooklyn, NY), and with the James May Gallery (Algoma, WI).
 She has been commissioned by Goodwill Industries of Wisconsin and the Appleton Wisconsin Chamber of Commerce to create public sculpture and murals.
-Elyse-Krista is currently a 2017-2018 artist in residence at Arrowmont School of Arts and Crafts (Gatlinburg, TN) and has an upcoming solo show at Abel Contemporary Gallery (Belleville, WI) and is part of an upcoming group show with the Warbling Collective (London, England).
+Elyse-Krista was recently a 2017-2018 artist in residence at Arrowmont School of Arts and Crafts (Gatlinburg, TN), she currently has a solo show at Abel Contemporary Gallery (Belleville, WI) and is part of an upcoming group show with the Warbling Collective (London, England).